ritza-co/CodeCapsules/Docs/DomainDocs.md

 - Applications hosted on Code Capsules can have a **maximum** of five subdomains.

-- _Wildcard domains_ are not allowed on Code Capsules - you'll need to create a CNAME record in your purchased domain for each subdomain you want to create.
+- _Wildcard subdomains_ are not allowed on Code Capsules - you'll need to create a CNAME record in your purchased domain for each subdomain you want to create.

+- Certain subdomains are reserved by Code Capsules.
+You cannot add subdomains named: **CONSULT MIKI FOR RESERVED SUBDOMAINS**

 To add a subdomain for your application, follow the same process detailed [previously](#adding-a-domain), with some changes: